ashdavies/talks/2019-01-30-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ Stack Overflow speculated one of the fasted growing and least disliked

 ^ Popularity and success contributed to by continued evolution of Kotlin

+^ Understandable why people want to jump on the bandwagon

 ---